petrvecera/node-file-upload/README.md

-# Example code how to handle large file upload in Node
+# Example code how to handle large file upload in NodeJS

 Aka how to stream the data directly to disk while they are beeing uploaded.